26 January 2011

 Let me start at the beginning...

-There were six horses stolen in surrounding counties about the same time Idaho was stolen.
+About the same time Idaho was stolen from our farm, six horses were stolen in surrounding counties.
 We learned this information only because of our hard work.
-Law enforcement agencies do not often communicate with each other across county lines concerning stolen horses.
+Law enforcement agencies do not often communicate across county lines concerning stolen horses.
 We were sure the thieves were aware of this because they had not stolen more than one horse from each county.

-All stolen horses were in a 40-50 mile radius of each other.
+All stolen horses were within a 40-50 mile radius.
 We have talked with many people who had horses stolen.
-Except for one person, all were families with pleasure horses without any connections with the world of horse-trading and sales.
+Except for one person, all were families with pleasure horses without any connections with the world of horse trading and sales.

-In one case a young girl found a man in the pasture with her horse.
-She ran to her mom as the man walked to his car.
-The mother recorded the car's license.
-The man had a bucket, lead rope and halter in his hand.
+In one case, a young girl found a man in the pasture with her horse.
+The girl ran to her mom as the man walked to his car, and she recorded the car's license.
+The man had a bucket, lead rope, and halter in his hand.